Kartaverse/.github/profile/README.md

+# Kartaverse - End of Support

+As life happens, I need to move on and pause active development of KartaVR/Kartaverse.
+It was a nice project and had a surprisingly good adoption rate since my original "Domemaster Fusion Macros" were released in 2014.

+Since the toolset still includes some unique functionality that no one else provides, KartaVR can still be downloaded and installed using the Reactor Package Manager.

+At this point in time there are no plans to add additional functionality, or provide future updates or techincal support for Kartaverse.

+Cheers,
+Andrew Hazelden
+2026-01-23

 # About Kartaverse

 This is an academic research project exploring computational imaging techniques.
 Kartaverse provides a post-production pipeline optimized for the immersive media sector.
 If you can imagine it, Kartaverse can help you create it in XR!